Father · Son · Holy Spirit

 He Knows You Completely

 "You have searched me, Lord, and you know me.
 You know when I sit and when I rise; you perceive my thoughts from afar" (Ps 139:1–2).
 God's complete knowledge of you is not surveillance — it is intimacy.
 He knows every thought, every fear, every failure — and His response is love.
-To be fully known and fully loved is the deepest longing of the human soul.
+To be fully known and fully loved is the deepest human longing.
 In God, it is fully met.

 Ps 139:1–6 · Matt 10:30 · John 21:17